FACT-Finder-Web-Components/feature-lab/specs/ff-asn-selected-filter-cloud/ff-asn-selected-filter-cloud.md

 | --------- | -------- | ----         | -------  | -----------
 | blacklist | optional | String (CSV) | _(none)_ | `blacklist`

 A comma separated list of asn group names which should **not** appear in the list of selected filters.
-Changing this attribute has no effect until the next search request to FACT-Finder.
+Changing this value causes `ff-filter-cloud` to update.
+It will not issue a request to FACT-Finder.

 Note that the comparison of group names is case-sensitive.

-Changing this value causes the `ff-filter-cloud` to update.
-It will not issue a request to FACT-Finder.

 _This attribute cannot be used in conjunction with the `whitelist` attribute.
 Doing so will cause an error._